-Earned income for figuring the WFHDC credit includes the amounts reported from federal Form 2441, lines 4 and 5 that are taxable to Oregon.
-If you did not qualify for the federal credit because of your non-taxable dependent care benefits, your earned income includes the amounts from Form 2441, lines 18 and 19 that are taxable to Oregon.
+The earned income amounts for the WFHDC credit are tied to IRC 21.
+Earned income amounts are reported from federal Form 2441, lines 4 and 5.
+If you did not qualify for the federal credit because of your non-taxable dependent care benefits, your earned income amounts are reported from Form 2441, lines 18 and 19 instead.